Dentures & Partial Dentures

 How Often Do I See My Dentist When Wearing Dentures?

-Unless your dentist in East Islip recommends more frequent visits, you must continue to keep your regular six-month dental checkup and cleaning appointments.
+Unless your dentist recommends more frequent visits, you must continue to keep your regular six-month dental checkup and cleaning appointments.
 It is during these visits we will examine your dentures to ensure there are no cracks, breaks, or fractures, and that they are fitting comfortably within your mouth.
 Should there be signs of a poor fit or other dental problems, we will recommend the appropriate course of treatment to address these issues.